WHY the black on black project?

 The exhibitions are responses to the needs and concerns of the community, like taking on gentrification, education or policy.
 Our events complement exhibitions and projects.

-The Black On Black Project has also developed the Jo Ann Williams Artist Fellowship, which provides emerging artists access to studio space and other resources.
+Through the Black On Black Project is the Jo Ann Williams Artist Fellowship, which provides emerging artists access to studio space and other resources.

 WHO WE SERVE

 While "Black On Black" began as a space for curators of color to showcase artists of color, the project recognizes the diverse and intersectional identities that exist beyond race and ethnicity.

 The goal is to honor the central role race and ethnicity have played in American identity while also acknowledging other identities such as gender, sexual orientation, ability status, age, belief system, socioeconomic status, education level and more.

 By promoting the principle of equity, the Black On Black Project creates space for the community to try and understand the voices of those who have not been heard.
 Let's start conversations.

 WHO WE ARE